silviamaggi/smd-com/_posts/2020-06-24-ux-of-contact-lenses-containers.md

 An important detail that is missing from the off-brand container is the curved shape of the bottom of the single containers.

-These details affect the **UX of the contact lenses containers**.
+These details affect the UX of the contact lenses containers.
 How?

 ## UX and Usability Considerations